DobbyAkhmadi/Golang-Backend-Base-Project/README.md

 - ✅ Using RabbitMQ / Kafka for message queueing.
 - ✅ Using Testify for unit test
 - ✅ Using Air for Live Reload
+- ✅ Using Google Cloud Platform/Cloudinary for uploading image
 - ✅ Using Swagger for API Documentation